List of off-season Australian region tropical cyclones

 An off-season Australian tropical cyclone is a tropical cyclone that existed in the Australian Region, between 90°E and 160°E, outside of the official season.
 The World Meteorological Organization currently defines the season as occurring between 1 November and 30 April, of the following year, which is when the majority of all tropical cyclones exist.
 During the off-season, systems are more likely to either develop during or persist until May, with approximately 52% of such storms occurring during that month.
 Occasionally, however, storms develop in October, with approximately 34% of such storms occurring during that month.
 As of 2022, there have been 94 tropical cyclones known to have occurred off-season.

 Off-season cyclones are most likely to occur in the Coral Sea, with most affecting land in some way.
-Cumulatively, at least 4 deaths occurred due to the storms, the most recent off-season storm was a Tropical Cyclone 01U in July 2022.
+Cumulatively, at least 4 deaths occurred due to the storms, the most recent off-season storm was Tropical Low 93S in September 2025.